About the BSMA

 British music teachers first heard of The Suzuki Method in the early seventies when the Head of Music at South Hampstead Girl’s School went to Japan.
 She returned to found the East Hertfordshire Suzuki Experiment.
 Several other teachers followed her precedent and travelled to Japan to observe and study the Suzuki Method.
 Their efforts resulted in the formation of a national organisation, The British Suzuki Institute, in 1978.
 In 2021, a new constitution was adopted, which included a name change to the British Suzuki Music Association (BSMA).

 The BSMA has many roles but, most importantly, it is responsible for training teachers in the Suzuki Method.
 The BSMA also organises national concerts every two years at such prestigious concert venues as The Royal Festival Hall in London and Symphony Hall in Birmingham.
 The BSMA is responsible for the guardianship and promotion of the Suzuki Method and name in the United Kingdom.
 The BSMA also looks after the Suzuki teachers and families who are its members.

 Members of the BSMA may participate in Workshops, National Concerts, Summer Schools, Graduation, Conferences and other events organised by the association.
 Members receive Ability Magazine with articles relevant to the Suzuki method and current information on events throughout Britain and Europe.
 Members can order music from the BSMA bookshop and have it sent direct to their home with a discount off the list price.

-The BSMA is governed by a Board of Trustees, and supported by various committees and the office staff.
+The BSMA is governed by a Board of Trustees, and supported by various committees and the administrator.